Jos Letschert

 Possible faces

 On this site you will find my sculptural work, a selection of drawings and paintings, quotes, a blog, and some of my poems.
 The artwork is arranged in different portfolios.
-Central to my work are representations and interpretations of protagonists in, mainly Homeric, Greek mythology: possible faces.
+Central to my sculptural work are representations and interpretations of protagonists in, mainly Homeric, Greek mythology: "Possible faces".
 The drawings and paintings are mostly possible faces too.
-In addition, there are also drawings from my sketchbooks, painted abstracts, still-life and scenery, with other themes than faces.
+In addition, there are also drawings from my sketchbooks, painted abstracts, still-life and scenery.

 The main theme in my work are faces.
-Of course, the faces are impossible.
+The faces are impossible.
 They are images of ancient Greek mythological people and gods, most of which never existed.
-So far back in time, they didn't have the opportunity to pose for me anyway.
-Nevertheless, they are also possible faces for me.
-I see them in my imagination, fleeting at times, or slowly getting contoured.
+So far back in time, they didn't had an opportunity to pose for me anyway, not even if they wanted to.
+Nevertheless, they are "possible faces" for me.
+I see them in my imagination, fleeting often, or slowly getting contoured.
 Their faces change.
 They are versatile.
-That is why I depict them in several stages of their imagined existence.
+That is why I depict them mostly in several stages of their imagined existence.

 Trojan woman